-Pro-Israel, Pro-Palestine supporters hold demonstrations in Times Square, outside United Nations
+Pro-Israel, pro-Palestine supporters hold demonstrations in Times Square, outside United Nations

-NEW YORK -- People gathered in support of Israel outside of the United Nations on Sunday afternoon.
+NEW YORK -- People gathered in support of Israel outside of the United Nations and in other parts of New York City on Sunday afternoon.

 The Security Council held a closed-door meeting.
 Supporters of Israel rallied outside.
 An hour before that rally started, supporters of Palestine rallied in Times Square, and actually made their way to Second Avenue, not too far from the UN.